jamescherti/minimal-emacs.d/README.md

 (Replace `FILENAME.el` with the actual name and DESCRIPTION with a brief description of its purpose.)

-### How to enable dialogs, context menu, tool-bar, menu-bar, and tooltips?
+### How to enable the menu-bar, the tool-bar, dialogs, the contextual menu, and tooltips?

 **Note:** Enabling the tool-bar, menu-bar, and similar UI elements may slightly increase your startup time.